roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Upgrade the cGPU version on a node.md

 # Upgrade the cGPU version on a node

 Container Service for Kubernetes \(ACK\) supports GPU sharing.
-To enable GPU sharing, you must install cGPU on the nodes.
-This topic describes how to upgrade the cGPU version on a node by using a command-line interface \(CLI\) and the ACK console.
+To enable GPU sharing, you must install cGPU on a node.
+This topic describes how to upgrade the cGPU version on a node by using a CLI and the ACK console.

--   You are connected to the cluster by using kubectl.
-For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).
+-   Your machine is connected to the cluster by using kubectl.
+For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).
--   The ack-cgpu component is installed in the cluster.
-For more information, see [Install the ack-cgpu component](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Install the cGPU component.md).
+-   ack-cgpu is installed in the cluster.
+For more information, see [Install ack-cgpu](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Install the cGPU component.md).
 -   No workload is running on the node that you want to upgrade.

 ## Upgrade the cGPU version on a node by using a CLI

 The cgpu-installer component runs as a DaemonSet, which is used to install cGPU on nodes.
 To upgrade cGPU, you must change the image version of cgpu-installer to the version to which you want to upgrade.

-ACK supports two image versions of cGPU: V0.8.10 and V0.8.12.
+The following cGPU image versions are supported:

+-   v0.8.10
+-   v0.8.12
+-   v0.8.13

 **Note:** During the upgrade process, the node where cGPU is deployed is restarted.
 Make sure that no workload is running on the node before you upgrade cGPU.

-1. Run the following command to modify the image version of cgpu-installer:
+1. Run the following command to modify the image version of cgpu-installer.

     ```
     kubectl  edit ds cgpu-installer -n kube-system